-- Leading or assisting on several projects for Highways England: the A556 Knutsford to Bowdon Improvement, the A160/A180 Immingham Improvement, the Lower Thames Crossing, and the A63 Castle Street Improvement
+- Leading or assisting on several projects for Highways England: the A63 Castle Street Improvement, the M25 Junction 10 Improvement, the Lower Thames Crossing, and previously the A556 Knutsford to Bowdon Improvement and the A160/A180 Immingham Improvement

-- The promotion of the first DCO for a highway project (the Heysham to M6 Link Road)a port project (the Able Marine Energy Park), and likely to be the first promotion of an airport project (Manston Airport), business and commercial project (the London Resort) and s21 pipeline project (the Southampton to London Pipeline)
+- The promotion of the first DCO for a highway project (the Heysham to M6 Link Road), a port project (the Able Marine Energy Park), an airport project (Manston Airport), and likely to be the first business and commercial project (the London Resort) and s21 pipeline project (the Southampton to London Pipeline)